Couchers-org/couchers/site/markdown/handbook.md

 1. Visit the person’s profile
 2. Click "Request"
 3. Fill out your request and click "Send".
-	* Make sure you provide detailed information, such as: why you are visiting, why you chose them as a host, what you will be doing during your time there, how much you plan to interact with your host, who is coming with you (if applicable), and when you plan to arrive and leave.
+	* Make sure you provide detailed info, such as: why you are visiting, why you chose them as a host, what you will be doing during your time there, how much you plan to interact with your host, who is coming with you (if applicable), and when you plan to arrive and leave.

 ### How do I reply to a request? <a name="reply"></a>